RTXteam/RTX/DockerBuild/test-instance-scripts/README.md

 source <(curl -s -L https://raw.githubusercontent.com/RTXteam/RTX/master/DockerBuild/test-instance-scripts/build-test-arax-from-fresh-instance.sh)
 ```

-# Who can give help on how to use these?
+## Who can give help on how to use these?

 - The shell scripts were written by Stephen Ramsey with a lot of help from Finn Womack.
 - `Merged-Dockerfile` was written by Finn Womack.

-# Will this work on something other than Ubuntu 18.04 in the host OS?
+## Will this work on something other than Ubuntu 18.04 in the host OS?

-I have no idea.
+We have no idea.
 Give it a try and report back!
 These scripts have only been tested under Ubuntu 18.04 for
 the host OS (and running Ubuntu 20.04 inside the container).